aal3-33/discord.luau/README.md

-# discord.luau
+# Welcome to Discord.luau
-My stupid attempt on attempting to make a discord bot using luau like literally the one used in Roblox
+**My stupid attempt on attempting to make a discord bot using luau like literally the one used in Roblox**

+If you ever want to use this for fun go ahead lol but if you run into some problems feel free to not contact me thank you very much.

+If you are wondering how this is possible i dont know.